EchoSierra/divera-probe-alarm/README.md

+# License

+This project is released into the public domain under [The Unlicense](LICENSE).
+You may use, copy, modify, and distribute it for any purpose, without restriction.

 # Divera Probe Alarm

 A Node.js TypeScript service for creating alarms via the Divera247 API.
 Built with ESLint and Jest testing framework.